Alexander Moncrieff (minister): Early life and ministry

 punished by death and confiscation of their goods.

-Moncrieff was the grandfather of the celebrated Secession Father, Alexander Moncrieff of Culfargie, minister of Abernethy.
-Moncrieff was born in Kintillo, a quaint little hamlet near Bridge-of-Earn, in 1613.
+Moncrieff was born in Kintillo, a hamlet near Bridge-of-Earn, in 1613.

 Moncrieff was awarded a degree of Master of Arts from Edinburgh.
 He was on the list to become a minister in Kirkcaldy in 1631, but missed out.
 When Scoonie, near Leven in Fife became vacant, Moncrieff was one of the applicants for the post, and he had the honour of being presented by Charles I in June 1643.
 In September of the same year he was ordained to the pastorate of the Scoonie parish.
 The year of Moncrieff's ordination was an important year in the history of the churches of the Fife.
 In October the Solemn League and Covenant was subscribed at Dunfermline, and the ancient city gave the key note to the other Presbyterian churches in Fife.
 Before Moncrieff had been many weeks in Scoonie he showed that his leanings were entirely with the Reformation party.
 When the Church became broken up into factions he took the side of the stricter Presbyterians or Protesters, and as a Protester he was persecuted almost to the death.
 A contemporary account of his character is, that he was "a godly, sincere, and painful minister, and fixed to his principles."

+He subscribed the Solemn League and Covenant on 31 December 1648; and was one of the Commissioners appointed to visit the University of St Andrews in January 1649.